Healthy eating: Why teens gorge and older people peck – DW – 08/22/2024

 But lifelong nutrition can be a challenge.
 For older people, there is a risk of the body becoming less effective at prompting the necessary intake of nutrients.
 Some studies have shown changes to hunger hormone secretion patterns in later life.

-"When people age, on average, you lose muscle mass and muscle is the compartment which uses the most energy," said Klaus.
+"When people age, on average, [they] lose muscle mass and muscle is the compartment which uses the most energy," said Klaus.

 "Protein intake in later life is lower than what is recommended and even the recommendations, according to various scientific groups, should actually be higher for protein intake in later life, because it is very important to maintain muscle mass," said Daniel Crabtree, a late life-stage nutrition researcher at the University of Aberdeen.